aaronland/go-flickr-api/README.md

 ```
 $> ./bin/upload -h
-Usage of ./bin/upload:
-Command-line tool for uploading an image to Flickr.
+Command-line tool for uploading one or more images to Flickr.

+Usage:
+	./bin/upload [options] path(N) path(N)

+Valid options are:
   -client-uri string
     	A valid aaronland/go-flickr-api client URI.
   -param value
     	Zero or more {KEY}={VALUE} Flickr API parameters to include with your uploads.
   -use-runtimevar
     	Signal that all -uri flags are encoded as gocloud.dev/runtimevar string URIs.

+Notes:

+Under the hood the upload tool is using the GoCloud blob abstraction layer for
+reading files.
+By default only local files the file:// URI scheme are supported.
+If you need to read files from other sources you will need to clone this
+application and import the relevant packages.
+As a convenience if no URI scheme
+is included then each path will be resolved to its absolute URI and prepended
+with file://.
 ```

-Under the hood the `upload` tool is using the GoCloud [blob](https://gocloud.dev/howto/blob/) abstraction layer for reading files.
-By default only local files the `file://` URI scheme are supported.
-If you need to read files from other sources you will need to clone this application and import the relevant packages.

-As a convenience if no URI scheme is included then each path will be resolved to its absolute URI and prepended with `file://`.

 ### replace